fangz3/lab/lab1.md

 1. If you don't want to hurt the feelings of other people when answering a question, just say that you cannot answer the question.
 2. When you don't know an answer to a question, try coming up with something that you know most related to the question.

+From the reading I noticed that more than 65 percent of RPI's undergraduates finished top 10 percent of their high school class.
+Although not being one of them, I am extremely proud to be an RPI student.
+I also learned that if you tried to access a ﬁle through a Windows browser that was on a computer that was off-line, your computer could crash.
+More to that, I learned that if you do not need to be a CS student in order to make a search engine.
+Making a search engine might include certain risks involving lawsuits that would make you pay 15 miliion dollars.
+In order to prevent these risks from happening, the search engine creator must be careful of not including one fourth of its files as music files.
+I learned a lot from this reading and it would benefit me in the future.

 ### d.
 Linux
 ![directory](lab1images/directory.jpg)